josiahw/SearchTrees/README.md

 # SearchTrees

-This repository implements the nearest-neighbour search tree code and benchmarks found in my thesis, titled "".
+This repository implements the nearest-neighbour search tree code and benchmarks found in my thesis, titled "Improved Similarity Search for Large Data in Machine Learning and Robotics".
 This code is released under the CC-BY-NC-SA Creative Commons License.

 Four search tree algorithms are implemented: KD-trees; vantage-point ball trees; HDR-trees; and cover trees.
 These implement K-nearest-neighbour search, epsilon-nearest-neighbour search, and reverse-epsilon-nearest-neighbour search.
 All trees have an option for limiting the number of leaves visited, in order to perform approximate search.
 In addition, spill-tree variants of each tree will be made available soon.